uqlibrary/fez-frontend/README.md

 Should you need to find your feature branch files on S3, they are [here](https://s3.console.aws.amazon.com/s3/buckets/uql-dev-frontend?region=ap-southeast-2&prefix=espace/&showversions=false) (most common use is to cleanup after you finish with a feature branch: remove the S3 sub-folder from this location, the git branch, and the AWS pipeline).

 Note: prodtest requires a manual click for its deployment to happen: go to [this](https://ap-southeast-2.console.aws.amazon.com/codesuite/codepipeline/pipelines/fez-frontend-prodtest/view?region=ap-southeast-2) link and click the orange release changes button.

-### Gotchas

-There are some build steps that are exclusive to master, staging and production branches:
-- npm run test:unit:ci1
-- npm run test:e2e:dashboard

-This means that even when a given branch passes tests and builds successfully in CB, it doesn't necessary mean that it's free issues.

-In order to identify possible issues before pushing master upstream, make sure to run the commands above locally after merging your changes to that branch.

-For more details, look at ./bin/codebuild-test.sh

 ## Google Analytics integration